Civil, Maritime & Environmental Engineering

 Closing Date: Wednesday 27 October 2021

 Interview Date: To be confirmed

-Equality, diversity and Inclusion is central to the ethos in the School of Engineering.
-In recognition of our continued commitment to improving equality for women in science we were awarded an Athena SWAN bronze in 2013 and 2016.
-We give full consideration to applicants that wish to work flexibly including part-time and due consideration will be given to applicants who have taken a career break.
-The University has a generous maternity policy*, onsite childcare facilities
+The University holds an Athena SWAN silver award in recognition of its’ continued commitment to improving equality for women in science and engineering.
+We will give due consideration to applicants that wish to work flexibly including part-time and due consideration will be given to applicants who have taken a career break.
+The University has a generous maternity policy*, and onsite childcare facilities.

 You should submit your completed online application form at https://jobs.soton.ac.uk.
 The application deadline will be midnight on the closing date stated above.
-If you need any assistance, please call Charlene Tyson (Recruitment Team) on +44 (0) 23 8059 2750, or email email@example.com.
-Please quote reference 1388621DA on all correspondence
+If you need any assistance, please call Samantha Stubbs (HR Recruitment Team) on +44 (0) 23 8059 4043 or email email@example.com Please quote reference 1522721DA on all correspondence.